Lucid Dreaming Reality Checks That Work

 Anything that gets our thoughts attuned to the differences between waking and dreaming experiences will increase lucid episodes.

-I can't emphasize enough the importance of identifying the things that are common in your dreams and making them the targets of you reality checks.
+I can't emphasize enough the importance of identifying the things that are common in your dreams and making them the targets of your reality checks.
 This will increase your lucid episodes more than anything else.